How to write effective Google Ads copy for PPC (with best practices and examples)

 Keyword Insertion in Google Ads

-Here, I added “Women’s Shoes” as the placeholder text.
+Here, we added “Women’s Shoes” as the placeholder text.
 If the keyword that triggers this ad is fewer than 13 characters long, then that keyword text will be added in place of “Women’s Shoes.”

 For instance, if the keyword was “Tennis Shoes,” the headline will now read “Great Prices on Tennis Shoes.”
 But if the keyword is too long, like “women’s running shoes,” then the headline will read “Great Prices on Women’s Shoes” because the placeholder text will stay.